-5 This recommendation is particularly relevant for States which have measures in place to consider foreign judgments handed down only in EU Member States or in States with which respective (bilateral or multilateral) agreements exist.
+&lt;sup>6 This recommendation is particularly relevant for States which have measures in place to consider foreign judgments handed down only in EU Member States or in States with which respective (bilateral or multilateral) agreements exist.
 However, this would not mean that the same conditions granted to other EU Member States would have to be applied to States Parties which are not EU Member States, or that specific conditions under another agreement would have to be applied to all States Parties.

-6 Maintaining statistics on the practical application of Article 11 will increase the understanding of how this provision is used effectively in practice.
+&lt;sup>7 Maintaining statistics on the practical application of Article 11 will increase the understanding of how this provision is used effectively in practice.

-- to look at these issues at a later stage, also in possible cooperation with other relevant Council of Europe bodies. - 26.
-Concern has previously been raised regarding the risk of discrimination that might arise when some prosecutors within a States Party consider previous foreign decisions, whereas their colleagues do not.
+would require a response at the international level.
+The Conference of the Parties reserves to look at these issues at a later stage, also in possible cooperation with other relevant Council of Europe bodies.

+- 26. Concern has previously been raised regarding the risk of discrimination that might arise when some prosecutors within a States Party consider previous foreign decisions, whereas their colleagues do not.
 Whilst this concern and risk is acknowledged, all States Parties should encourage a harmonised and coherent approach towards consideration of international recidivism among their prosecutors and judges in order to avoid an unequal application of Article 11 in domestic cases. - 27.
 A follow-up mechanism on the recommendations following from this analysis has been initiated, upon decision by the COP Plenary.